Nathanieljla/syncsketch-maya/README.md

 #### A thorough testing of this is still needed, however basic functionality seems to be working without issues.

 #### The Maya plug-in is not currently compatible with versions 2020 or older.
-2022 hasn't been tested, but it should work.
 I plan to update the architecture to support python 2.7 builds, but I'm not sure how soon that will be.

 This is a fork.
 Please see https://github.com/syncsketch/syncsketch-maya for more info.